The Hiring Tapes

 Can your applicant see the benefits here of NOT stepping in?
 When the “bonking” began to hurt, the child in the yellow jumpsuit told the child in the striped shirt, to stop.
 It worked.
 It stopped.
 So the children dealt with the problem appropriately, using words to solve problems not physical retaliation.
 Can your applicant indicate to you that this positive result would never have happened if the teacher had stepped in earlier?
 Helping or “managing” children is often not the wisest course.

 This scene may stimulate strong opinion for it can illuminate one of the key issues in a teacher’s development — what we variously call discipline, behavior management, or guidance.
 It is easy for novice teachers to voice a self-assured advocacy for control.
 Often experienced teachers appreciate the complexity of these events and understand the way schools can help develop children’s ability to cope independently with social difficulties.
 They will hang back, observe closely, allow children to make mistakes in the safety of a community, and then act assertively to support positive steps when they occur, which is what happened in this clip.
-Thus less control may help step children forward into taking responsibility to assertively express their own needs and interests and care for others.
+Can your applicant see that less control may help step children forward into taking responsibility to assertively express their own needs and interests and care for others?

-Can your applicant articulate their own thoughts about the dimensions of an educator making these kinds of decisions?
+Can your applicant articulate their own thoughts about how an educator makes these kinds of decisions?
 When do you wait?
 When do you act assertively?
 Experienced teachers can clearly tell you what guides their intentional practice.

 We watch two different play times as the teacher talks to the children.
 This is not cleanup or group time where the teacher is expected to lead; this is free play.
 In free play, the children’s initiative is valued; their ideas create the play.
 The children can chose to be in these exploration activities or be somewhere else — to paint, build, dress up, or select other choices the space offers.
 The distinction between the role of the adult in free play and the role of the adult in group time is critical.